AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/SDK quickstart/agora_chat_get_started_flutter.md

   }
 ```

-3. Under the `initState` method, add the `dispose` method to remove the chat event handler, as shown in the following:
+3. Under the `initState` method, add the `dispose` method to remove the message status handler and chat event handler, as shown in the following:

 ```dart
   @override